 You will probably have heard on the news that Sterling (GBP) spiked down massively.

 Technically, from a 50 year – or so – chart it is entirely expected for sterling to drop at this point.
 Indeed, we would consider a drop down to 1076, rather than 1118 that it did reach, appropriate.
 But it’s easy for the technical trader (or anyone) to say that after the event.
-And certainly it wouldn’t have been expected within a 2 minute period.
+And indeed it wouldn’t have been expected within a 2 minute period.

 Here’s how it looked on a short-term chart for GBP USD.